“F2” 52.68 Repeater in Newbury, Ohio

 PL/CTCSS107.2hz

-RF Amplifier Output Power~1200 watts, driven by six 4CX250B tubes.
+RF Amplifier Output Power~1200 watts, driven by six 4CX250B tubes

-Antenna Height~700ft above ground level
+Antenna Height~700ft AGL

-Tower Base Elevation~1260ft above sea level
+Tower Base Elevation~1260ft ASL

 See also: History of F2.